G-Snipes/G-Snipes.github.io/content/blog/2024/quit-job/index.md

 I know I want to get into great physical condition.
 And I know I want to show my progress to some degree.
 I know I want to eat healthy and get my protein and other nutrients to carve out the body I know I deserve for myself.
 Shoutout to my personal trainer Sammy.
 He's  [uncl3slam](https://www.instagram.com/uncl3slam/) on IG.

-Ok, so that settles that.
-We’re doing that.
-Preferably every morning first thing.

 I know at night I want to read and journal to wind down, instead of going on my phone.
 I want to plug it in across my room with a 6am alarm on.

 I know I want to be in a band.
 I’m still working on figuring that out.
 I want to make stuff in the evening.
 Just start making shit and see what happens.
 I have all the instruments I want.
 All the technology and resources I need.
 The creativity and vision is in me.
 There is commitment from my bandmates.
 Support from the community.
 And it satisfies my spirit on a whole different plane.